lescx/www.les.cx/archetypes/university.md

 draft = true
 aliases = ['']

+# Not a generic name like "Vorlesung 2023-09-10" but a descriptive title!
 title = '{{ replace .Name "-" " " | title }}'
 subtitle = ''
 # SEO ~150 chars max